 Have you ever considered keeping a pet frog?
 You should!
 Frogs make for a great pet because they are relatively low maintenance and rather cost-effective.
 Many people would like to become frog owners but down know the kind of expenses that come with it.
 So, having this question I did some research and then wrote it down to share the information with all of you.

-So, how much does a pet frog cost?
+So, how much do frogs cost?
 Normally a common frog will cost about 10 dollars.
 The more rare frogs can cost up to 90 dollars up front (without a terrarium, food, bedding).
-The total price of buying a pet frog will usually cost around 250 dollars.
+The total price of buying a pet frog will usually be around 250 dollars.

 250 dollars seems like a big investment, but broken down it is very affordable and worth it.
 Knowing the price when you first buy a pet frog is great, but frogs live for quite a while so it is also great to know the expenses of a pet frog can be long term.
 In this article, you’ll find more information about the cost of buying a pet frog for the first time, what they cost in the long term and what types of frogs you can own.